 Whatever the mechanism, DNI integration is a very common procedure in the Terragen Sphere.

-Fundamental capabilities and components Amongst the great diversity across the Terragen sphere and its history there have been fundamental components and capabilities that have defined DNIs.
+Basic Capabilities and Components Amongst the great diversity across the Terragen sphere and its history there have been fundamental components and capabilities that have defined DNIs.
 What follows is a description of these fundamentals.

 Processor Units DNIs consist of a network of processor units capable of computation and data storage.
 From these units micro- and nanosized tendrils grow into the CNS allowing synaptic and neuronal sub-cellular activity to be monitored and manipulated.
 These processor units typically house intelligent agents that in a short time gain an intimate understanding of the user.
 From this a DNI can 'predict' services that the user may need or want (in addition to taking orders) creating a perfect, complimentary servant; a typical example of this relationship is for a DNI to draw the user's attention to a news item ey would be interested in, order the kitchen to manufacture a suitable meal to cheer the user up or to throw up a directional heading over eir vision to follow if lost.